A Brief Introduction to G.K. Chesterton’s Beloved Wife

 Frances Chesterton definitely runs the risk of lacking justice from the public which is her due.
 Over one hundred years after these words were so truthfully written, we now seek to rectify that error.
 The works of Frances Chesterton’s – her plays, her “occasional verse”, her essays—are for the most part unknown.
 Frances Chesterton’s life is unknown.
 In order to know more about her as a person, and as Gilbert Chesterton’s wife, we must turn to the work and the memories she left behind.

 I’ve researched Frances Chesterton’s life for a few years in planning to write her biography.
 But as I was collecting information, I discovered that Frances not only had material published in the past, but that it was long forgotten and her works lay in obscurity.
 It’s time to shine a light on Frances Alice Blogg Chesterton.
-Before her biography is completed, I want to complete an edition of her works, both previously published, and those unpublished, in the hopes that these works will inspire in others an interest in the woman who was Chesterton.
+Before her biography was completed, I completed an edition of her works, both previously published, and those unpublished, in the hopes that these works will inspire in others an interest in the woman who was Chesterton.

 If there is a common theme woven through the entire collection of her work, it is Christmas.
 Christmas inspired Frances, motivated Frances, and kept Frances from depression during the winter.
 The Infant in the Manger was her heart’s desire, and she loved to describe the tiny feet, the little hands, and the small footsteps.